 Semantic Web and Linked Open Data in Culture heritage

 Preservation and promotion of Cultural Heritage (CH) requires the collection, storage and processing of diverse information which are related to different disciplines and activities included in the domain.
 Furthermore, the combination of heterogeneous cultural data and the interconnection of different sources are considered indispensable, though not trivial, to accomplish.
 In this direction, semantic web technologies could benefit the management and reuse of CH information.
 Services such as unified management, search and retrieval of cultural content, data integration, data mining and knowledge extraction, as well as Linked Open Data production and use are in our spectrum of interest and research activities.
+Our current research work is particularly focused on the study and use of semantic web tools -such as ontologies and thesaurus- for the production of semantic cultural data, as well as their use in cultural applications for specialized users and the general public.

 Internet of things and ubiquitous computing

 As smart objects are continuously added around us, the emerging paradigm of the Internet of things is shaping a new area where every action performed by the devices will be consistent towards the user’s needs, expectations and limitations.
 Until that fulfillment, Ubiquitous Computing promises a similar functionality on more restricted ecosystems.
 Our research focuses on Context Awareness that as an integral part of any smart environment, defines the behavior of the system towards a personalized interactive user experience.
+CA applications include among others the semantic preservation of Cultural Heritage Institutions, delivery of personalized content, interactive cultural spaces and context aware recommender systems.
+A fully interactive context aware cultural space is currently under construction that will enable the functionality and adaptability promised by the IoT paradigm.

 Mixed Reality applications in the Culture Heritage domain aims on creating modern and natural interfaces that attract visitors and promote new methodologies of combining education and entertainment.
 Our research focuses on integration of Mixed Reality techniques with other state-of-the-art technologies (Semantic Web, Linked Open Data, Ubiquitous Computing, Serious Games etc) to enhance Cultural User eXperience (CUX).
+Furthermore, our work aims in designing and evaluating new ideas for 3D User Interfaces through state of the art devices such as Leap Motion, Microsoft Hololens and Vuzix Blade.

 SGs, games designed for an explicit educational purpose and not intended to be played predominantly for amusement, are gaining an increasing interest for Cultural Heritage sector.
 The fact that they combine aspects of learning with the playfulness of video creates engaging game experience (GX) and maximizes user’s motivation.
 Their ability to attract even users that may not be familiar with the arts and culture to discover the mystique of cultural heritage makes them a promising tool in the cultural heritage field that contribute to the widespread diffusion of SGs.